foreai-co/cj-action/README.md

 ## Inputs

-- `url`: URL of the website under test.
+- `test_id`: ID of the test to be run.
-- `name`: A unique name to identify the test.
-- `instructions`: The instructions to test in natural language.
 - `token`: Your secret token to access fore ai Critical Journey.

 ## Outputs

-- `result`: The URL where you can view the test results.
+- `result`: A message that includes information about the status of the run.

 ## Example Usage